-Do not operate equipment with a damaged cord, or equipment that has been dropped or damaged, until it has been examined by a Hunter Service Representative.
+Do not operate equipment with a damaged cord, or equipment that has been dropped or damaged, until a Hunter Service Representative has examined it.

-Always unplug equipment from electrical outlet when not in use.
 Never use the cord to pull the plug from the outlet.
 Grasp plug and pull to disconnect.